Akram11/ArcadeGame/README.md

 ## Controls

 This game only uses the arrow keys (← ↑ ↓ →) to move the player horizontally and vertically.

+## Notes

+This is an assignment for Udacity frontend nano-degree.
+A starter code was provided by Udacity including the visual assets and a game loop engine.
+The repo of the starter code can be found at:https://github.com/udacity/frontend-nanodegree-arcade-game